rsksmart/bips/BIP-R01.md

 - The maximum number of loop iterations (hash prefix comparisons) while counting acks is 144.

 In comparison, a script can use up to 400*10K bytes of stack, totalling 4M bytes.

+==Computational Cost==

+The cost of the CAV opcode in terms of sigops is set to be the number of signatures provided as argument (independently if they are actually verified or not) plus 1.
+The rationale of this selection is the following: Performing the ack counting requires fetching at most 144 recent generation transactions, and verifying at most 20 signatures.
+The maximum amount of information that has to be fetched from memory is 7.2K bytes.
+Assuming the most recent 288 coinbase fields can be kept cached in-memory (either by the OS or by the application), then coinbase fetching CPU cost is comparable to the cost of a single signature check.
+Assuming no cache, and a 10 msec per coinbase fetching time, the fetching cost becomes prohibitive, unless transaction verification is amortized by parallelization.
+Therefore, the Bitcoin implementation should cache the coinbase fields of generation transactions.
+Because the performance of ack counting may vary on different protocol implementations, we allow the the order of poll stages (miner acks and notaries acks) to be selected by the implementer and we allow the implementer to short-circuit the evaluation of the poll if any stage yields less than the minimum number of acks required.
+Therefore, the cost in sigops of the opcode is set to be fixed depending on the number of signatures provided, independently if they are actually verified or not.

 ==Forwards Compatibility ==